insin/newforms/docs/react.rst

    }

-With React, display logic is just code, so you have the full power of JavaScript at your disposal to create new ways of laying out your forms and making a layout reusable is just a case of putting it in a function.
+With React, display logic is just code, so you have the full power of JavaScript at your disposal to create new ways of laying out your form, and making a layout reusable is just a case of putting it in a function.

-For details of BoundField properties you can make use of, see the overview of :ref:`ref-overview-customising`.
+For details of BoundField properties you can make use of, see the overview of :ref:`ref-overview-customising-display`.